 At Rose Lawyers, we work to ensure you get a positive outcome without breaking the bank.
 We first aim to get a fair outcome through negotiation and mediation, before the dispute gets serious.
 We can, however, represent you if the dispute escalates to litigation.

 To talk to a legal expert about your options, call 03 9878 5222 to schedule a free phone consultation with Rose Lawyers.

 Common Disputes with a Landlord

 As a Tenant, there is an endless list of potential problems you could have with your Landlord.
+Things like pet ownership are usually pretty straight forward.
 In some cases, it can be hard to know where the responsibility lies when things break or are in need of repair.
 In other cases, your Landlord may be giving you a headache over the bond.